galleon/gym-jsbsim/README.md

  * a complete link to JSBSim with an acces to the full list of attributes.
  * a process to add extra features (like delta_heading for exemple) and the capabilities to call a dedicated function to update this attribute every time steps
  * a feature to allow a ```set_state()``` and a ```get_state()``` to go back to a previous JSBSim state (very usefull if you want to use MCTS, ICT, IW and planning /scheduling approaches)
- * an autopilot for ground procedure (A320) based on 2 PIDs to manage throttles and brake to make the aircraft roll at a specific velocity
+ * an autopilot for ground procedure (A320) based on 2 PIDs to manage throttles and brake to make the aircraft taxi at a specific velocity
- * a complete taxi environement with access to runaway path attributes (like distances and angles to next points) to train an aircraft to roll autonomously
+ * a complete taxi environement with access to runaway path attributes (like distances and angles to next points) to train an aircraft to taxi autonomously
  * Allow to define discrete GYM attributes